WeaselGames/godot_luaAPI/README.md

 Compiling
 ------------
 This build is for godot 4.0.0-betaX.
 X being the latest version.
 Will not be supporting older alpha builds.
-- Start by cloning the Godot 4.0.0-alpha [source](https://github.com/godotengine/godot) with this command `git clone https://github.com/godotengine/godot`
+- Start by cloning the Godot 4.0.0-beta [source](https://github.com/godotengine/godot) with this command `git clone https://github.com/godotengine/godot`

-- Next change directories into the modules folder and clone this repo into a folder named luaAPI with this command `git clone --recurse-submodules https://github.com/WeaselGames/godot_luaAPI luaAPI`
+- Next change directories into the modules folder and clone this repo into a folder named luaAPI with this command `git clone --recurse-submodules https://github.com/WeaselGames/godot_luaAPI luaAPI`.
+Make sure to use --recurse-submodules to pull the submodules aswell.

 - Now you can follow the Godot build instructions on their [site](https://docs.godotengine.org/en/latest/development/compiling/).